 Though not belonging to the National Parc Parco Naturale dello Zingaro there are restrictions of camping, fire and hunting.

-You find accomodations at San Vito lo Capo
+You find accommodations at San Vito lo Capo.

 And NEVER forget the absolutely tasteful Sicilian food !!

 Monte Monaco is, due to the Mediterranean climate, a whole years hike.